By: Sharon Aron Baron

 Carmen had just received good news last week that she was accepted into the University of Florida Honors program, however, her brother Robert said she also really wanted to attend the University of Washington because they had a good medical research program.
 This was something she was inspired to do after her great-aunt suffered, and later died of ALS.
 Carmen said she wanted to help do something about it.

 Her family moved to Parkland from Hollywood FL where Carmen attended Westglades Middle School for two years before heading over to Marjory Stoneman Douglas.
 Carmen was an avid reader and loved a good story, routinely reading over 100 per year.
 Like most teenagers, she also enjoyed TV and movies, especially sci-fi, fantasy, and comedies.
-Carmen was artistic and loved music.
-She enjoyed drawing and visiting art museums.
+Carmen was artistic and loved music and enjoyed drawing and visiting art museums.
 She played piano, violin, guitar, and sang in the church choir.
 Her parents said they will miss her filling their home with music.

 When she was 12, she had major surgery that resulted in four metal rods sticking out of her leg for months.
 Her parents Bill and April said that she never once complained about it and never attempted to hide the scars.
 Not one to pass up a good joke, she would often come up with funny stories about her scars, like when she said she got them “running with the bulls”.